deividfortuna/sharesies-bot/README.md

 Currently, [Sharesies NZ](http://sharesies.nz) only support auto-invest for managed funds what creates the need for this application to apply dollar-cost averaging for companies on NZ Market Exchange.

+The project is under heavy development so interfaces and structure of the configuration files might/will change.
+The current implementation is an MVP put together in a couple of hours.

 ### Scheduler
 Linux crontab compatible instruction for executing orders